 Another option is to transfer your points to the Marriott Bonvoy program, which offers Homes & Villas by Marriott International, Marriott’s vacation rental brand.
 But since the transfers occur at a 1:1 ratio, and Marriott only offers 0.8 cents per point toward the price of their properties, this is an especially poor way to redeem your Membership Rewards points.

 Chase offers two ways that you can redeem your points for vacation rentals.

 First, you can currently redeem points toward Airbnb gift cards, at a rate of 1 cent per point.
-This works well if you have a Chase Freedom®* or Chase Freedom Unlimited®* card, which never offers you more than 1 cent per point toward other options such as travel reservations, gift cards or cash back.
+This works well if you have a Chase Freedom Flex℠ or Chase Freedom Unlimited® card, which typically won’t offer you more than 1 cent per point toward other options such as travel reservations, gift cards or cash back.
 But then again, you could also redeem your points for cash back and then earn points when you purchase a stay at a vacation rental property.